Updated on 01 Jul, 202655 mins read 144 views

 A domain is:

-The area of business or problem space the software operates in.
+The area of business or problem space for which software is beign built.

 Examples: